Opinion: Merkel's Harvard speech is noteworthy for what she didn't say | DW | 31.05.2019

 Chancellor Merkel's address came at an opportune time.
 It allowed her to escape, if only for a few hours, the political turmoil back home in Germany that was triggered by the poor performance of the parties that form the coalition government she leads in the recent European Parliament elections.

-More importantly, it gave her the opportunity to speak in the United States at a critical juncture in the transatlantic relationship which is deeply strained since President Trump took office.
-That she did so in Boston at this country's leading university which has close and historic ties to Germany and not in the capital Washington gave her more rhetorical room to maneuver to get personal.
+More importantly, it gave her the opportunity to speak in the United States at a critical juncture in the transatlantic relationship that has deeply strained since President Trump took office.
+That she did so in Boston at the country's leading university, which has close and historic ties to Germany, and not in the capital Washington gave her more rhetorical room to get personal.

-It was welcome by the way that Merkel's Boston sojourn was unencumbered by a meeting with the US president which would have altered the nature of the entire trip and overshadowed her speech at Harvard University.
-And as anybody who observed their previous two get-togethers in the White House can attest to they yielded few tangible political results and did not change the atmospherics between the two leaders.
+It was welcome that Merkel's Boston sojourn was unencumbered by a meeting with the US president, which would have altered the nature of the entire trip and overshadowed her speech at Harvard University.
+And as anybody who observed their previous two get-togethers at the White House can attest, they yielded few tangible political results and did not change the dynamic between the two leaders.

 Appeals to counter Trumpism